Tiling dense hypergraphs

 \section{Introduction}

 A basic question in combinatorics is whether a discrete object on a ground set of vertices contains a particular substructure that spans all vertices.
-The corresponding decision problems are often computationally intractable, which means that we do not have a `simple' characterisation of these substructures.
-In extremal combinatorics, research has therefore focused on identifying easily verifiable sufficient conditions, a classic example being minimum degree conditions in the graph setting.
-Over the past decades, a comprehensive literature has evolved around these problems~\cite{Kee18,KO09a,SS19,Zha16}, yet many questions remain widely open.
+The corresponding decision problems are often computationally intractable, which means that we do not have a `simple' characterisation of the appearance of these substructures.
+In extremal combinatorics, research has therefore focused on identifying easily verifiable sufficient conditions, a classic example being minimum degrees in the graph setting.
+Over the past decades, a comprehensive literature has evolved around these problems, yet many questions remain wide open~\cite{Kee18,KO09a,SS19,Zha16}.

 More recently, efforts have increasingly been dedicated to formulating an axiomatic approach.
-The idea is to identify a set of `simple' conditions that are essentially necessary for the existence of the desired substructure.
-One then aims to show that satisfying these properties in a robust manner guarantees the substructure in question.
+The idea is to identify relaxations of the original problem, which describe natural obstacles to a solution.
+One then aims to show that robustly solving the relaxations leads to a solution of the original problem.
 Important milestones in this direction are due to Keevash and Mycroft~\cite{KM15}, Han~\cite{Han21} (perfect matchings) and Keevash~\cite{Kee14} (designs) in the hypergraph setting.
-For graphs, analogous results have been obtained by Kühn, Osthus and Treglown~\cite{KOT2010} (Hamilton cycles), Knox and Treglown~\cite{KT13}, Lang and Sanhueza-Matamala~\cite{LS23} (easily separable graphs) as well as Hurley, Joos and Lang~\cite{HJL22} (perfect mixed tilings).
+For graphs, analogous results have been obtained by Kühn, Osthus and Treglown~\cite{KOT2010} (Hamilton cycles), Knox and Treglown~\cite{KT13}, Lang and Sanhueza-Matamala~\cite{LS23} (easily separable graphs) as well as Hurley, Joos and Lang~\cite{HJL25} (perfect mixed tilings).

-We continue this branch of research by introducing a framework for perfect tilings in dense hypergraphs.
-Research on this subject has identified three natural barriers that prevent perfect tilings, which correspond to obstructions in space, divisibility and covering.
-Freschi and Treglown~\cite{FT22} raised the `meta question' whether this already includes all relevant obstacles.
-We confirm this for families of hypergraphs (and related structures) that are approximately closed under taking typical induced subgraphs of constant order.
-Our main contribution states that any hypergraph which robustly overcomes each of the above obstructions must already contain a perfect tiling.
+We continue this line of investigation by introducing a framework for perfect tilings in dense hypergraphs.
+Prior research has identified three natural barriers that prevent perfect tilings in this setting, which correspond to obstructions in space, divisibility and covering.
+Freschi and Treglown~\cite{FT22} raised the `meta question' of whether these three barriers already include all relevant obstacles.
+We confirm this for families of hypergraphs that are approximately closed under subsampling.
+Our main contribution, \cref{thm:framework}, states that any hypergraph which robustly overcomes each of the above obstructions must already contain a perfect tiling.
 As an application, we recover the central results for perfect tilings under minimum degree conditions in graphs~\cite{KO09,Myc16} and hypergraphs~\cite{HZZ17,Myc16} as well as recent breakthroughs in the ordered setting~\cite{BLT22,FT22}, the quasirandom setting~\cite{DHS+22} and the transversal setting~\cite{CHW+23,MMP22}.